-Today I want to talk about some of the most common weight loss mistakes that I’ve seen in my 10 plus years of training hundreds of clients and owning a private gym.
+Today I want to talk about some of the most common weight loss mistakes that I’ve seen in my 10+ years of training hundreds of clients and owning a private gym.

-My goal as a personal trainer and nutritionist is to help people avoid these mistakes as much as possible, which is why I’m sharing them with you!
+My goal as a personal trainer and nutritionist is to help people recognize and avoid these mistakes as much as possible, which is why I’m sharing them with you!

-By avoiding these 10 most common blunders, you’ll set yourself up for faster success, avoid the trap of hunger and cravings, and your weight loss journey will be SO much more enjoyable!
+By steering clear of these 10 common blunders, you’ll set yourself up for success by beating hunger, cravings, and overeating, so that your weight loss journey will be SO much more enjoyable!